 THE present writer has had interesting associations since 1915 in various ways with projects for industrial research in the cotton industry and with its actual conduct.
 In all these the need for a word which would define and describe the field of research peculiar to the textile industries has been intermittently obvious, especially with respect to the processes of spinning and weaving.

 In consequence of this I proposed, in the course of the discussion on industrial research at the tenth International Conference held in Zurich in June last, that the word "trichodynamics" should be adopted in order to effect this generalisation, together with the related term "trichostatics."
 The analogy with aerodynamics is obvious, and hence also my justification for suggesting the word.
-The word itself is open to question, since, if used in the wool and cotton, but the significance intended is akin to that of the word "capillary," which now conveys a definite meaning independently of actual hairs.
+The word itself is open to question, since, if used in the literal sense, it includes only the hair textiles, e.g. wool and cotton, but the significance intended is akin to that of the word "capillary," which now conveys a definite meaning independently of actual hairs.

 The chemical and colloidal constitution of textile raw materials, their biology, and the engineering aspects of their utilisation are fields of study not strictly peculiar to the textile industry.
-On the other hand, the movements and mutual contacts of attenuated filaments and the changes which take place of the raw material to their orderly sequence in yarn or cloth, which the proposed names would cover, form a well-defined field of a peculiar kind which form a well-defined investigation. awaits physical investigation.
+On the other hand, the movements and mutual contacts of attenuated filaments and the changes which take place in their arrangement as they pass from the tangle of the raw material to their orderly sequence in yarn or cloth, which the proposed names would cover, form a well-defined field of a peculiar kind which form a well-defined head awaits physical investigation.

 W. LAWRENCE BALLS.